Sour Grapes (1998 film): Reception

-The film gained poor reviews from critics.
-The film made it on the 2000 list of Roger Ebert's most hated films, remarking in his review that, "I can't easily remember a film I've enjoyed less."
+The film received generally poor reviews from critics, and has a 27% rating on Rotten Tomatoes from 15 reviews.
+The film made it on the 2000 list of Roger Ebert's most hated films, and awarded the film zero stars out of four, remarking in his review that, "I can't easily remember a film I've enjoyed less."
 He criticized its mean-spirited nature, saying "Sour Grapes is a comedy about things that aren't funny [...]
 Larry David, who wrote and directed Sour Grapes, apparently thinks people are amused by cancer, accidental castration, racial stereotypes and bitter family feuds."
-The film has a 27% rating on Rotten Tomatoes from 15 reviews.
+Leonard Klady of Variety wrote in his review that, "the idea of good intentions misfiring is a driving force of the humor in Sour Grapes.
+But bad intentions also provide hilarity here, and the domino effect each has on escalating the stakes is alarming, outrageous and very real."
+He added, "there's an edginess that periodically spins out into crass overstatement.
+Richie's mom is too much of a harridan of a Jewish matriarch, and low sexual comedy is used for easy laughs.
+These are unnecessary crutches in an otherwise clever and humorously realized movie."

 Larry David himself has expressed regrets over the film.
 A poster for the film was put up on the set of David's office for the filming of Curb Your Enthusiasm's pilot episode.
 David had the poster promptly removed because he got "sick of looking at it" after one show.
 In a later episode, David's character tells his wife to stop lending people the film, and says he doesn't believe a friend who claimed to have enjoyed the movie, stating she was just trying to be polite.